 The importance of rental markets extends beyond the market for IPv4 addresses.
 In general a durable good cannot be allocated efficiently if the only way to trade on information about future value is to hold the good in the current period; in that case, someone without a productive use for the good may nonetheless hold it in anticipation of price increases, to the exclusion of others who could immediately put it to productive use.
 Consequently, even if the market for the good is frictionless, a rental market is needed to achieve efficient allocation.
-In principle, these concerns are as true for, e.g., real estate as for IP addresses.
-In practice, real estate markets have already developed mechanisms to facilitate rentals-for example, well-established rules for evicting a renter whose rights have expired.
+Some markets have already developed mechanisms to facilitate rentals-for example, in the context of real estate, there are well-established rules for evicting a renter whose rights have expired.
 The lack of similar institutions for IP address rentals is likely to stymie such rentals.
 Meanwhile, real estate rentals entail genuine and inevitable frictions (moving costs, possibility of concealed damage, etc.), which pose important limits on short-term rentals in that context.
-In contrast, for many networks it is straightforward to move from one IP address range to another.
+In contrast, for some networks (most notably, providers of residential internet access) it is straightforward to move from one IP address range to another.
 Thus the potential benefits of IP address rentals should be particularly large, if institutions develop to support such rentals.